-Skin cells normally reproduce and mature as they move from the deeper layers of the epidermis (the outermost layer of the skin) to the surface.
+Normally, skin cells reproduce and mature as they move from the deeper layers of the epidermis (the outermost layer of the skin) to the surface.

-In psoriasis, this process is accelerated; the new skin cells reproduce too quickly and move toward the skin surface in an immature form, causing a buildup of white/silvery scale.
-There is also an increased blood flow to the skin and a thickening of the epidermis, leading to the development of red, raised plaques (a plaque is a raised, red patch covered with a silvery white buildup of dead skin cells or scale).
+In psoriasis, this process is accelerated; the new skin cells reproduce too quickly and move toward the skin surface in an immature form, causing a buildup of white/silvery scale (dead skin cells).
+There is also an increased blood flow to the skin and a thickening of the epidermis, leading to the development of red, raised plaques (a plaque is a raised, red patch often covered with a silvery white buildup of scale).